roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 1. Select **Application Map** from the left-hand menu.
 2. Select the **Web** component to view the Application Map for your application.

-In Part 4 we triggered a failure. and the exceptions from Part 4 in the Prosware web application were reported with Application Insights. as you recall, some videos in Proseware cannot be played correctly.
+In Part 4, we triggered a failure, and the exceptions from Part 4 in the Proseware web application were reported with Application Insights.
+As you recall, some videos in Proseware cannot be played correctly.

 ![VideoError](images/proseware-video-error.png)

-Open *Application Insights*, and fine the `NullPointerException` that was thrown while processing the videos.
+Open *Application Insights*, and find the `NullPointerException` that was thrown while processing the videos.

 ![AppInsightsFailures](images/application-insights-failures.png)
 ![AppInsightsEndToEndDetails](images/application-insights-end-to-end-details.png)